 Integrated Preclinical Sciences.
 This course details the treatment plan considerations and techniques of how to replace partially edentulous arch spaces.
-Detailed description of theory and techniques are explored pertaining to fixed partial dentures, removable partial dentures and implant considerations.
+Detailed descriptions of theory and techniques are explored pertaining to fixed partial dentures, removable partial dentures and implant considerations.
 Advantages and disadvantages of each possible treatment are explored.
 Laboratory portions include refining hand skills necessary to adequately perform these procedures at a novice level.
-I eliminated the hyphen that was in the word perform.

-DMD6335.24 Removable Prosth - CD
+DMD 6335.25 Removable Prosth - CD

 Integrated Preclinical Sciences.
 In this course, students develop laboratory and clinical skills as related to removable prosthodontics.
-For edentulous patients and those patients with hopeless dentition, students will learn the basic clinical and laboratory phases of complete denture fabrication including diagnosis, pre-prosthetic surgery, tissue conditioning, impression, cast fabrication, record base/rim, occlusal records, chair-side esthetic arrangement, articulator mounting, anterior artificial tooth arrangement, trial denture try-in, denture processing and finishing, denture insertion, prosthetic home care patient education, and prosthetic follow-up and recall, including reline/repair and laboratory communication.
+For edentulous patients and those patients with hopeless dentition, students will learn the basic clinical and laboratory phases of complete denture fabrication including diagnosis, preprosthetic surgery, tissue conditioning, impression, cast fabrication, record base/rim, occlusal records, chair-side esthetic arrangement, articulator mounting, anterior artificial tooth arrangement, trial denture tryin, denture processing and finishing, denture insertion, prosthetic home care patient education, and prosthetic follow-up and recall, including reline/repair and laboratory communication.
 Students will prescribe optimal clinical materials to be used in prosthesis fabrication and diagnose biomechanical problems from simulated case scenarios.

-DMD6350.24 Advanced Perio Technique
+DMD 6350.25 Advanced Perio Technique

 Integrated Preclinical Sciences.
-The block is designed to provide the student with an framework of information necessary to periodontal diagnosis, prevention and therapy and will serve as a practical and thorough approach to the management of patients with advanced periodontal disease.
+The block is designed to provide the student with a framework of information necessary for periodontal diagnosis, prevention and therapy and will serve as a practical and thorough approach to the management of patients with advanced periodontal disease.
 It will provide rationale for the need for periodontal surgery and long-term maintenance of teeth and implants.
 An overview of advanced surgical techniques for treating periodontal diseases and conditions and placing implants will be provided together with accepted principles of treatment planning.
-The topics that will covered during the course are: 1.
+The topics that will be covered during the course are: 1.
 Indications/contraindications, advantages and limitations of periodontal surgical treatment 2.
 Gingivectomy and gingivoplasty 3.
 Periodontal Resective Surgeries 4.
 Periodontal Regenerative Surgeries 5.
 Soft tissue augmentation procedures and.
-6.diagnosis and treatment plan for implant therapies and its complications and disease management.
+6. Diagnosis and treatment plan for implant therapies and their complications and disease management.
 The students will develop skills and the biologic basis for basic periodontal surgeries.
-The students will work in small groups for a practical hands-on on periodontal surgeries that will be performed on periodontal typodonts.
-They will acquire the skills to clinically and radiographically evaluate the periodontal status of patients, tooth vs overall prognosis of the dentition and long term maintenance of teeth and implants.
+The students will work in small groups for practical hands-on periodontal surgeries that will be performed on periodontal typodonts.
+They will acquire the skills to clinically and radiographically evaluate the periodontal status of patients, tooth vs overall prognosis of the dentition and long-term maintenance of teeth and implants.

-DMD6365.24 Oral Surgery 2
+DMD 6365.25 Oral Maxillofacial Surgery 2